RedhawkSDR/mvn-parent/eclipse-mars-patch/README.md

 The project executes as follows:
 1. `neon-subset` mirrors several bundles, their source, and their fragments from Eclipse Neon:
-  * `org.eclipse.swt`
+  * `org.eclipse.swt` (Neon)
-  * `org.eclipse.jface.text`
+  * `org.eclipse.jface.text` (Neon SR1)
-  * `org.eclipse.equinox.common`
+  * `org.eclipse.equinox.common` (Neon SR1)
-2. Several Eclipse features are (re-)built.
-Their versions have been bumped at the service level (e.g 1.0.0 to 1.0.1), and the versions of the bundles they require have been adjusted for the bundles mentioned in the previous step.
+2. Several Eclipse Mars features are rebuilt.
+The feature versions have been bumped at the service level (e.g 1.0.0 to 1.0.1), and the versions of the bundles they require have been adjusted to reference the bundles mentioned in the previous step.
   * `org.eclipse.e4.rcp`
   * `org.eclipse.rcp`
   * `org.eclipse.platform`